learn-co-curriculum/dsc-mle/README.md

 * The sequence:  H,H,T,T,T,H,T,H,H,H

-We see here the i.i.d. assumptions simplifies  the likelihood function to a simple polynomial; to a point where we can **start optimizing the function for the parameter theta**.
+You see here the i.i.d. assumptions simplifies  the likelihood function to a simple polynomial; to a point where you can **start optimizing the function for the parameter theta**.

 This simplified polynomial expression can be interpreted as a function of theta i.e.,
 > $f(\theta)$

-Now we want to find out the maxima (maximum likelihood) of this function.
+Now you want to find out the maxima (maximum likelihood) of this function.

 <img src="der.png" width= 200>

-Following the intuition in the image above, We can achieve theta this by taking the derivative
+Following the intuition in the image above, you can achieve theta this by taking the derivative
 > $\frac{df}{d(\theta)}$

-We set this  zero, and solve for theta.
-And then verify the critical point i.e. maxima, by inserting it into the second derivative of f(theta).
-This is a simple approach , however, the application of product rule repeatedly in this process could be a technically challenging process.
+Set this  zero, and solve for theta.
+Then verify the critical point i.e. maxima, by inserting it into the second derivative of f(theta).
+This is a simple approach, however, the application of product rule repeatedly in this process could be a technically challenging process.
 This calculation can be simplified using a monotonic function.

 ### Monotonic function